Last Updated on May 4, 2022 by Letícia Melo

 To live or not close to other expats?

-The Portuguese people in Portugal are not going through the same experiences as an expatriate or an immigrant in the country.
+The Portuguese people are not going through the same experiences as an expat or an immigrant in the country.
 So you may feel less comfortable being around them.
 And that’s okay!

 But you don’t have to worry about it entirely.
 The Portuguese are among the most welcoming people in all of Europe.
 In fact, they are known precisely for being friendlier than other Europeans, especially to English-speaking foreigners.